 If the heat of the wax isn't the issue (and it probably is,) something else is to blame.
 Consider if there could possibly be an interaction with any medication you're taking, a skincare product you're using, or if the reaction could be associated with a medical condition.
 It's important to know when you need to take extra precaution, and if you might need to avoid waxing in a certain zone or find a new hair removal method.

 Sharp pain may only be present while the hair is being removed, but can be hard to deal with, especially in delicate areas.
 Granted, your hair is being pulled from the root, but it should never hurt so much you start crying.
-Whether you've gone to a professional salon or are saving money and went DIY, keep the pain to a minimum by keeping the area moisturized.
+Whether you've gone to a professional salon or are saving money and went DIY, try to keep pain to a minimum by keeping the area moisturized.

 Change in Skin Color